pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 The Processor allows the user to configure an optional Message Delimiter that can be used to send many messages per FlowFile.
 For example, a \n could be used to indicate that the contents of the FlowFile should be used to send one message per line of text.
 If the property is not set, the entire contents of the FlowFile will be sent as a single message.
 When using the delimiter, if some messages are successfully sent but other messages fail to send, the FlowFile will be FORKed into two child FlowFiles, with the successfully sent messages being routed to 'success' and the messages that could not be sent going to 'failure'.

+### <a name="PutKinesisFirehose"></a>PutKinesisFirehose
+Sends the contents to a specified Amazon Kinesis Firehose.
+In order to send data to firehose, the firehose delivery stream name has to be specified.

+### <a name="PutLambda"></a>PutLambda
+Sends the contents to a specified Amazon Lamba Function.
+The AWS credentials used for authentication must have permissions execute the Lambda function (lambda:InvokeFunction).The FlowFile content must be JSON.

 ### <a name="PutMongo"></a>PutMongo
 Writes the contents of a FlowFile to MongoDB